transduce/transduce/README.md

 ##### transformer.completing(rf, result?)
 Lifts a reducing function, `rf`, into a transformer, `xf`.
 Uses `identity` if `result` function is not provided.
 The `init` function calls `rf` with no arguments.

-##### transformer.lastValue
+##### transformer.lastValue(init?)
 A transformer that maintains the last value and does not buffer results.
 Ignores the accumulator and returns the input on every `step`.
+If an `init` function is provided, it will be used for `init` of the transformer.
+Otherwise, the `init` valueu will be `undefined`.

 ##### transformer.array(defaultValue?)
 Transformer for arrays using `arrayPush` as `step` and `identity` as `result`.
 The `defaultValue` is cloned on every call to  `init`.
 Uses `[]` for `defaultValue` if not defined.